elastic/elastic-otel-node/packages/opentelemetry-node/docs/getting-started.md

 endpoint and auth data for your deployment, see the [Elastic Observability setup](#elastic-observability-setup) section below.

+See the [OpenTelemetry Environment Variable spec](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/) for other available configuration settings.

 ## Initialization

 For the Distro to automatically instrument modules used by your Node.js service,